Ghost-chu/Confiscate/README.md

   </a>
 </p>

----

-## Important: We will be discontinuing this page soon, please visit https://support.mineacademy.org for documentation and support.

 # Confiscate
 Confiscate is a premium grade Bukkit plugin that offers confiscating illegal items away from players.
 It has been designed as an innovative approach to lower the frustration of server owners from